Control SoftwareSolis PackagesSoftware Development Kit

 Figure 1.
 Four-lens SPIM setup and image acquisition.

 Zebrafish embryos (5h post fertilization) were embedded in 1.5% low-melting agarose in a fluorinated ethylene propylene (FEP) tube.
 To enable visualization of the endoderm, the transgenic Zebrafish line Tg(sox17:EGFP), was used.
 The tube was mounted on the stage, dipping into the medium filled imaging chamber from the top.
 As the sample was moved through the light sheets, the cameras acquired the well resolved sectors of the embryo.
 This process took < 10s.
-Huisken found that by rotating the embryo by 45o at each time point to acquire a second, complementary view the image quality improved.
+Huisken found that by rotating the embryo by 45o at each time point to acquire a second, complementary view the quality of the image could be improved.

 Figure 2.
 Spatial orientation of a Tg(Sox17:EGFP) embryo in 3D and on the final map projection.